 The Ark of the Covenant for the people of Israel was the symbol of the presence of God.
 In a unique way, God's presence was revealed by a cloud during the day and a pillar of fire at night emanating out from the Ark.
 The people were therefore careful to keep their distance and respect God's dwelling place.
 Today, people do not usually reverence God.
-In our highly technological society many feeling that they are in charge of their own destiny.
+In our highly technological society many feeling that they are in charge of their own destinies.
 They imagine they have come of age and no longer need the so called crutch of a Supreme Being.✞

 Yet Christian faith and doubt can be powerful tools in bringing us to know this Supreme Being.
 This is summed up in the old poem by an unknown author or possibly by the American hymn writer Thoro Harris (1874-1955),

 "Doubt sees the obstacles,